 - Use your own words to write about what you read – this is good paraphrasing practice, and will help you to explain difficult ideas more easily.

-You will find many guides to note-taking online, or in books in the Library - have a look for study skills using Library Search - you'll find many books in the Central Library, or in your campus library collection.
+You will find many guides to note-taking online, or in books in the Library.
+Have a look for study skills using Library Search.